Duk3nd3/AGustoTuyo/README.md

-**Developer for 'A Gusto Tuyo' Company**
+* Developer for **'A Gusto Tuyo'** Company

-* This company produces handmade spices such as chimichurri, pickled eggplants, brines, etc. This project is in continuous development. :shipit:
+> This company produces handmade spices such as chimichurri, pickled eggplants, brines, etc. This project is in continuous development. :shipit:

-Link to the web project: https://duk3nd3.github.io/AGustoTuyo/

 **The web project includes also the dark mode as shown in the gif file**